damian-pastorini/reldens-modifiers/README.md

    value: 200
 });

-// and apply or revert the modifier by passing the target on the execution (this will set the target on the modifier): modifyAtk.apply(targetObject);
+// and apply or revert the modifier by passing and setting the target on the execution: modifyAtk.apply(targetObject);
 ```